sftpgo/docs/docs/tutorials/sftp-google-cloud.md

+---
+description: "Deploy open-source SFTPGo on Google Cloud Platform using Google Cloud Storage as backend."
+---

 # SFTPGo on Google Cloud Platform

 SFTPGo is available on [Google Cloud Platform](https://console.cloud.google.com/marketplace/browse?filter=partner:SFTPGo%20Authors){:target="_blank"} as a virtual machine image.
 The following editions are available: